-Our annual publication looks at trends in national energy use and at the underlying driving forces, such as the economy and weather.
+Our annual publication looks at trends in national energy use and at the underlying driving forces, such as the economy and weather, and more recently the impacts of the COVID-19 pandemic.
 It also examines greenhouse gas emissions from energy use, energy security, cost competitiveness, and our progress towards EU renewable energy targets.

 The data provided in this report is a key strand in the evidence base that SEAI provides to support the transition to a carbon neutral society.

 -11.4%Reduction in energy-related CO₂ emissions in 2020

 The public health measures taken to combat the COVID-19 pandemic had far reaching impacts on all aspects of society during 2020, including on our energy use and resulting CO2 emissions.
 Total energy use and energy related CO2 emissions experienced the largest reduction since 2009, with most of the reduction happening in transport.
 However early data for 2021 shows that energy use and related CO2 emissions in most transport sectors had already rebounded back to pre-COVID-19 levels by the middle of 2021.